wp-plugins/ewww-image-optimizer/readme.txt

 Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
 For PNG files, either optipng or pngout can be used.
 If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
 Images are converted using the above tools and GD or 'convert' (ImageMagick).

 EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
 Pre-compiled binaries/executables are provided for optipng, gifsicle, and jpegtran.
 Pngout can be installed with one-click from the settings page.
+If none of that works, there is a new cloud option (currently in BETA) that will work for those who cannot run the optimizers on their own server.

 **Why use EWWW Image Optimizer?**